Hmm... why are you here?

 For starters, you’ll be directly targeting the root cause of your constant lack of drive and motivation (I go deeper on this in the free part of my Tapbook).

-And yes, on this path there will still be good feelings.
-Plenty of them.But they’ll be the real kind.
+How you're not even sacrificing pleasure and reward... how there will still be plenty of it, but it'll be the real kind.
 The earned kind.
-Not the hollow, vicarious kind doled out by vices.
+Not the hollow, vicarious, empty-calorie variety doled out by vices.

 P.S.
-Making the choice is step one.
-Steps two through nine hundred and ninety-nine are about living that choice—sticking with it over the long term.
-And that’s not easy.What is easy is slipping back into old ways.
+Of course, making the choice is step 1.
+Steps 2 through 999 are about living that choice—navigating life guided by it, sticking with it over the long term.
+And that's not easy.What is easy is slipping back into old ways.
 Old habits.
 Then regretting it all and beating yourself up afterward.

 That's what my book is really about.
 What to do after you decide to pursue the Black-On-White path—after you decide to take on a Tech Sober identity, as I've come to call it.It's about how to live that choice day after day.
 How to turn a decision into a lived reality.